mauro-andre/CuboMX/README.md

 // Clicking the checkbox will automatically set CuboMX.form.checkboxInput.checked to true/false
 ```

-### `mx-item:component.arrayProperty`
+### `mx-item="component.arrayProperty"`

 This directive hydrates an element into a reactive object and pushes it into a target array.
-It uses the **exact same hydration logic as `mx-attrs`**, meaning it captures all attributes, content, and provides two-way binding for inputs.
+It uses the **exact same hydration logic as `mx-attrs`**, meaning it captures all attributes, content, and provides two-way data binding for inputs.

 `mx-item` is a standalone directive and does not need to be a child of an `mx-attrs` element, making it highly flexible.